Musk says X monthly users reach 'new high'

 Twitter had 229 million monthly active users in May 2022, according to a statement made before Musk's purchase of the firm in October.
 Musk posted in November that X had 259.4 million daily active users.

-In May, Musk named former NBCUniversal advertising chief Linda Yaccarino as CEO of X, signaling that ad sales were a priority even as the platform worked to increase the subscription revenue.
+In May, Musk named former NBCUniversal advertising chief Linda Yaccarino as CEO of X, signalling that ad sales were a priority even as the platform worked to increase the subscription revenue.

 Musk said earlier this month that X's cash flow was negative because of a nearly 50 per cent drop in advertising revenue and a heavy debt load, without offering details.